clouddog-br/tfeks/README.md

 Get the outputs to update the configurations
 - Update the provider.tf with the assume role
-- Put the auth_user/auth_role on the tfvars file to give access to your default user
+- Put the auth_user/auth_role on the terraform.tfvars file to give access to your default user

 Return to main project